Tieri Godame

-Tieri-Teddy Morgan Schadrac Godame (born 9 July 2002) is a Central African professional footballer who plays as a forward for club Guingamp, and the Central African Republic national team.
+Tieri-Teddy Morgan Schadrac Godame (born 9 July 2002) is a Central African professional footballer who plays as a forward for French National 2 club FC Chauray and the Central African Republic national team.

 Career

 Born in the Central African Republic, Godame moved to France at the age of 4.
 He is a product of the youth academies of Nantes and Vertou, before moving to Challans in 2020.
 On 2 July 2024, he signed a one-year contract with the Ligue 2 club Guingamp.
 He debuted with their senior team in the Championnat National 3, and He made his professional debut with Guingamp in a 4–0 Ligue 2 win over Troyes on 16 August 2024.

 International career

 Godame was called up to the Central African Republic national team for the 2024 FIFA Series, where he was tied for top scorer with 3 goals.

 Playing style

-Godame is a versatile forward who can play all across the front line.
-In his first season for Challans, he played as a right winger, and in his second played on the right, left and as a striker.
-He is a fast player who is skilled at one-on-ones and with space.
+Godame plays as a forward although in his first season for Challans, he played as a right winger, and in his second played on the right, left, and as a striker.